 Category: Federal Government Contracting

-Introduction—What is modular construction?
+Introduction—What is a modular construction?
 Modular construction refers to a building method wherein sections of pre-fabricated buildings are manufactured in a plant.
 Then later delivered to the customer in single or more complete modular sections.
 Modular construction enhances top-quality production and cost efficiency.
 Every unit of the pre-fabricated building is constructed in an enclosed facility.
-Wherein Read More
+Read More

 Introduction—what is the General Services Administration?
 The General Services Administration (GSA) is an executive agency of the US government responsible for managing equipment and property.
 It was established in 1949 and was tasked with the mandate of purchasing and distributing supplies to all government agencies.
 This includes maintaining supplies of important materials.
 Among its functions, Read More

 What does NIST SP 800-171 mean?
 As a small business in the Department of Defense (DoD) Government Contracting realm we do have cybersecurity experience.
 We have done the DoD Information Assurance Certification and Accreditation Process (DIACAP) which has now been transitioned to the Risk Management Framework (RMF).
 RMF is a six-step process developed by the Read More

 DynaGrace Enterprises, Inc. (8a, WOSB, SDB), a trusted partner with the Federal Government, has been awarded the 8(a) STARS II Governmentwide Acquisition Contract (GWAC).
 The 8(a) STARS II GWAC is a competitive multiple award, Indefinite Delivery Indefinite Quantity (IDIQ) set-aside contract vehicle for small businesses that participate in the Small Business Administration (SBA) 8(a) program.
 Read More